-Experts have knowledge structures that are solidified (like a hard-boiled egg).
+Cognitive psychologists theorize that experts have a strong network of knowledge.
 Through study and experience, experts build connections between concepts, principles and practical knowledge.
-Rather than retaining unrelated sets of isolated facts, expert knowledge appears to be organized in an inter-related network.
-Their network of knowledge includes both “knowing what” and “knowing how.”
+Rather than a random set of unrelated and isolated facts, expert knowledge is an interrelated network of “knowing what” and “knowing how.”

 Well-organized and Meaningful Structures

 Experts are good at making inferences, drawing conclusions and finding solutions.
 Their knowledge is organized for meaning.
 Similar to filing and retrieving documents in an orderly way, an organized framework of knowledge will speed up searching and retrieving the right information for the task at hand.

 Effective Problem Solving

 “Faced with a problem situation, experts quickly form solutions that are more likely to be effective than solutions formed by novices,” (Ertmer et al. 2008).
 Over years of experience, experts refine and test their hypotheses and solutions.
 Their substantial knowledge affects what they notice and how they interpret information.
 These adaptations lead to better problem solving and performance (.

 Experts often have quick ways to resolve and troubleshoot an issue, because expert knowledge is applicable to a broad range of contexts and conditions.
 When they see a novel problem, they don’t need to waste time taking an irrelevant path.
 This makes them quick at solving problems.
 In some fields, solving problems becomes almost automatic.
 See Expert Thinking and Novice Thinking.

 Awareness of Their Own Cognition